 The planting depth of bulbs should be two or three times the depth of the bulb.

-By planting at the recommended depth, taller varieties will need less staking and support from sticks and twines.
+When planted at the recommended depth, taller varieties will need less staking and support from sticks and twines.

 If you find that bulbs get in the way when planting out a follow on crop of bedding plants, as sometimes can happen, try planting out a cluster of bulbs (3-5) at 300mm (12") centres in a chevron pattern.